Powerlearnproject/se-day1-assignment-golibemartha/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 **Example of a Vague Prompt**:
-"Tell me about technology."
+Tell me about technology.

 **Improved Prompt**:
- "Provide a brief overview of how artificial intelligence is transforming the healthcare industry, including examples of its applications."
+ Provide a brief overview of how artificial intelligence is transforming the healthcare industry, including examples of its applications."

 **Why the Improved Prompt is More Effective?**
  - **More Specific**:Instead of the broad topic "technology," it focuses on artificial intelligence in healthcare.